-WomenArts does not give grants.
-Instead, we provide services to help women raise money from other sources and to improve the working environment for all women artists.
-To see a complete list of our programs, please visit: Our Programs.
+No, WomenArts does not give grants.
+Instead we provide information designed to help women get the resources they need from other organizations.
+To see a current list of our programs, please visit: Our Programs.

 Yes!
 We have collected on our website a great deal of information about organizations that fund the arts and artists.
-If you are a video/film or theatre artist, we offer monthly funding and resource newsletters full of current calls for entries for festivals/competitions and requests for proposals from funding organizations.
-You can learn more about our annotated lists of arts funders and funding newsletters on our Funding Resources Overview page.
+If you are a video/film or theatre artist, the Women in the Arts & Media Coalition offers free monthly funding and resource newsletters full of current calls for entries for festivals/competitions and requests for proposals from funding organizations in the Opportunities section of their website.
+They also have many pages of information about grants in the Resources section of their website.

-Another great place for all artists to look for opportunities is at www.nyfa.org/source.
-The NYFA Source database has an extensive list of arts funders and arts opportunities that is searchable by genre, type of assistance (cash grant, fellowship, scholarship), and geographic area, including international.
+Another great place for all artists to look for opportunities is the NYFA Source database.
+It has an extensive list of arts funders and arts opportunities that is searchable by genre, type of assistance (cash grant, fellowship, scholarship), and geographic area, including international.
 Using the database is free and available to artists everywhere.

 First, explore our lists of funding sources for film/video artists which you can see in the sidebar of this page.
 The lists include organizations that only fund in certain geographic areas or target their funding to specific demographic groups.
 So be sure to take a thorough look!